Quick Start Guide

 Downloading and Installing the Client

-Once you have set up an account and have logged in and accepted all of the EULAs, you can download the Launcher.
+Once you’ve set up an account, logged in, and accepted all of the EULAs, you can download the Launcher.

-Note: When running the Launcher, it will automatically install the game to a sub directory of the launcher folder. i.e. “C:\mnmlauncher\mnm.”
+Note: When running the Launcher, it will automatically install the game to a sub directory of the launcher folder (e.g. C:\mnmlauncher\mnm).

-If you are having troubles with downloading via the Launcher, ask for a direct client link in our Discord.
+If you’re having trouble downloading the game via the Launcher, ask for a direct client link in our Discord.

 Creating a Character